-Eligibility and Criteria for Applying for a ReMain Nantucket Grant
+Eligibility and Criteria for Applying for a ReMain Nantucket FUND Grant

-2: Encourage Better Leaders and Organizations – Professional Development Grants
+B. Encourage Better Leaders and Organizations: Professional Development Grants

-- Green or Sustainable Projects such as LED lighting, alternative power initiatives, and other innovative technology.
+- Green or sustainable projects such as LED lighting and innovative technology.

 * ReMain will not support general capital campaign requests.

-In addition, there are restrictions on the scope of activities the ReMain Fund is able to support.
-In general, the ReMain Nantucket Fund grants are not awarded for:
+In addition, there are restrictions on the scope of activities the Remain Nantucket Fund can support.
+In general, the Remain Nantucket Fund grants are not awarded for:

 - Unrestricted general operating expenses